BE KIND. BE Fabulous.

 The grace of faith, unfortunately, is not for everyone, and this saddens me to the core.
 It is for those who seek, those who listen to the Divine, those who firmly believe without a hint of doubt that we are never alone because God is with us in every step of the way.

-But what a gift it has been!
-The places of worship were shut down, (who would have thought?) but the faithful have found a way to worship and have even grown so much stronger in faith.
-During those quiet times, I have discovered amazing resources that enriched me spiritually.
-It is so comforting to know that a lot of people have rediscovered their faith and have found strength in prayers that they have not felt in a very long time.
-I am so grateful to be in the virtual front pew where I was able to attend the mass and watched incredibly inspiring homilies (yes, Fr.
-Mike Schmitz is amazing and I recommend you check out his Sunday mass on YouTube), listened to uplifting talks of brilliant minds, not to mention the Bible-In-A-Year podcast that I desperately needed.
+But what a gift it was!
+The places of worship were shut down (who would have thought?), but the faithful found a way to worship and have even grown so much stronger in faith.
+During those quiet times, I discovered amazing resources that enriched me spiritually.
+It is so comforting to know that a lot of people rediscovered their faith and found strength in prayers that they had not felt in a very long time.

-During the course of the pandemic, while we’ve learned of unspeakable pain, sickness, struggles, brokenness and losses, we’ve also realized that there’s incredible kindness, compassion, an amazing sense of community, and a great deal of good, graciousness and love in the world.
+During the course of the pandemic, while we’ve learned of unspeakable pain, sickness, struggles, brokenness, and losses, we’ve also realized that there’s incredible kindness, compassion, an amazing sense of community, and a great deal of good, graciousness, and love in the world.
 We have learned to appreciate what really matters in life.
 We have gained a renewed appreciation for our family, friends, co-workers, and livelihood.
 On top of that, we have forced ourselves to confront our own fears and struggles, realized our hunger for divine guidance, truly relished God’s steadfast love, and more importantly, we have allowed ourselves to look deeper into our own mortality.
 Are we prepared for the inevitable?
 Where do we go from here?

 While standing in our front yard in early spring, I noticed a single dandelion standing tall, away from the rest.
 Held by its own strength.
 Sure of itself.
 Unfazed.
 But until when?
 I guess until its prime has passed.
 Until it withers.
 Waiting for the wind’s next blow.